MCP & AI Agent Integration

 with Databricks.

-Every action below is available as a verb in Cerebral OS — callable from a Cerebral, a Map, or the Runtime API.
+Every action below is available as an MCP tool and a verb in Cerebral OS — callable from any AI agent, Claude, Cursor, Windsurf, or your own runtime via the BYOA API.
 All executions are governed, audited, and dry-run safe.

 Get Cluster